amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 - Configuration Steps
 - Related recommendations and references

-Steps using the baseline script will include the 🗒️ emoji for easy identification.
+🗒️Modify Configuration: Steps for manually editing parameter or configuration files use 🗒️.

+⚙️ Run the script: Steps for running the configuration step use Steps use ⚙️.

 To simplify navigation, detailed content for each section is hidden by default.
 Use the **Show Content** buttons to display this information.
 <details><summary><b>Show Content</b></summary>